-If you are a big fan of new technology or want to see how space exploration can look like nowadays, then the European Rover Challenge (ERC) is definitely for you!
+If you are a big fan of new technology or want to see how space exploration can look nowadays, then the European Rover Challenge (ERC) is definitely for you!
 It’s the biggest space and robotics event in Europe, where students from universities across the whole world are competing with each other to become the best automation and robotic engineers.

-It’s a great opportunity to check your technical and analytical skills as well as innovative thinking since every team is facing a few tasks where they need to manually program our Leo Rover robot to effectively collect data, navigate through artificial Mars land or prepare one of the most important thing in the engineering world-readable and substantive documentation.
+It’s a great opportunity to check your technical and analytical skills as well as innovative thinking since every team is facing a few tasks where they need to manually program our Leo Rover robot to effectively collect data, navigate through artificial Mars land or prepare one of the most important things in the engineering world-readable and substantive documentation.

 Did you know that we took part in ERC even before Leo Rover was created?
-Back in 2014, when the first edition of ERC had started, our founders took part in the competition with their Project Scorpio Team from Wrocław University of Technology, and after a great fight achieved first place, beating up the other 8 teams!
+Back in 2014, when the first edition of ERC had started, our founders participated in the competition with their Project Scorpio Team from Wrocław University of Technology, and after a great fight achieved first place, beating the other 8 teams!
 Since then, our story with ERC has developed to a completely different level...

 In the robotic world, you need to spend a lot of time developing a project from scratch.
-Every material, concept, construction - cost tons of effort, time, and money.
+Every material, concept, construction - costs tons of effort, time, and money.
 If we want to develop faster – some solutions need to be provided first to be able to experiment with our own ideas.

-In Leo Rover we like innovation - but we love growth.
-It’s simple that first you need a wheel, before making a rover, or a working OS before making any software.
+At Leo Rover, we like innovation - but we love growth.
+It’s simple that first you need a wheel before making a rover, or a working OS before making any software.
 And that’s the clue!
 It’s pointless to lose your attitude because of missing a few lines of code, or a few kilograms of sheet metal.
 That’s why we provide a complete, fully configurable, and open-source robot to let people develop new solutions for the science world!
 And where else would you be able to make your solutions come true than during the Rover Challenge?
 You got a task, and you got a robot - now it’s your turn to rise, and go down in engineer history!